iFreeman01/demo-website/README.md

 #Demo

 This is a demo for a personal website.
-First try btw.
+First time trying Git btw.